sl1ckj1mmy313/chronos-time-may2025/README.md

 ## 📢 Notice

 This is a **minimal disclosure** intended to establish authorship and precedence.
-Technological implementations, synchronization engines, and applied economic models remain unpublished.
+All applied systems — including synchronization engines, architecture, and deployment contexts — remain unpublished.

 ---